-Welcome to a two-day seminar on artificial intelligence at Lindholmen conference centre, Gothenburg.
-We start off the event with a celebration kickoff for Chalmers AI Research Centre (CHAIR)
+We had a successful two-day seminar on artificial intelligence at Lindholmen conference centre, Gothenburg.
+Starting with a celebration kickoff for Chalmers AI Research Centre (CHAIR)

 Invited keynote speakers

 Samuel Kaski, Director, Finnish Center for Artificial Intelligence FCAI